Help children learn about bees and why they are one of the most important insects on Earth with the ideas below.

-Spring is the perfect time of year to get outside and observe bees with your kids.
+Spring is the perfect time to get outside and learn about bees with children.
+It is fun to watch or observe bees buzzing around, completing their pollinating duties with your kids.
 My daughter loved bees so much as a young toddler I would always find her sitting in the middle of a bunch of lavender chatting away with them.
+True story.

-One day she caught one and quickly learned what her mother was warning her about.
+One day, she caught one and quickly learned what her mother warned her about.
 I’m surprised it took a few months before she got stung.
-She has been stung twice more since then so she now has a very healthy respect for bees.
+She has been stung twice since then, so she has a healthy respect for bees today.
+But she still loves them!

-We are lucky to have lots of bees humming around in our yard and garden this year.
-We have an amazing organic permaculture yard and garden full of companion plants and ground cover that the bees love.
-I took each of the photo’s in this post right in our own backyard.
+Fortunately, we are lucky to have many bees in our yard and garden this year.
+Our amazing organic permaculture yard and garden are full of companion plants, and ground cover that the bees love.
+I took each of the photos in this post right in our own backyard.

-For this activity ask your kid(s) to pay attention to the types of plants bees like.
-After they have spent some time in an area observing bees you can inform them about the important nature of the work they are doing.
+For this activity, ask your kid(s) to pay attention to the types of plants bees like.
+After they have spent some time in an area observing bees, you can inform them about the importance of their work.
 They are taking and placing pollen so flowers will bloom and food will grow.

-Bees are one of our most important pollinator friends.
-We need them to pollinate flowers or our crops will fail to thrive and grow.
+Bees are among our most important pollinator friends.
+We need them to pollinate flowers, or our crops will fail to thrive and grow.

-- Teaching the Importance of Bees to Kids by ALLterNATIVElearning.
+- Teaching the Importance of Bees to Kids by Extremely Good Parenting

 - 5 Coolest Facts About Honey Bees by Green Grubs Garden Club

-After you observe bees outside try a craft or activity to learn more about bees.
+After you observe bees outside, try a craft or activity to learn more about them.

 Links to Fun Bee Crafts & Activities: